runofthemill/ansible-lint/docs/configuring.md

 Ansible-lint will load skip rules from an `.ansible-lint-ignore` or `.config/ansible-lint-ignore.txt` file that should reside adjacent to the config file.
 The file format is very simple, containing the filename and the rule to be ignored.
+Note that globs/wildcards are not supported.
 It also supports comments starting with `#`.

 ```yaml title=".ansible-lint-ignore"